-The swollen face and sinuses, nasal discharge, and eye tearing cause a lot of discomfort, and chickens frequently shake their head in an attempt to get some release.
+The swollen face and sinuses, nasal discharge, and eye tearing cause a lot of discomforts, and chickens frequently shake their head in an attempt to get some release.

-Infectious laryngotracheitis is a contagious viral disease that affects the respiratory system and eyes of a chicken.
+Infectious laryngotracheitis is a contagious viral disease affecting a chicken’s respiratory system and eyes.
 It is caused by a herpes virus in the same family as Marek’s Disease virus, which we’ll also encounter later in this list.

-The infection manifests itself in a mild and severe form.
-In severe cases, you can even encounter blood in the chicken’s mouth.
+The infection manifests itself in mild and severe forms.
+You can even encounter blood in the chicken’s mouth in severe cases.

 - nasal discharge, facial swelling